 Nikolas Cruz will 'get into a school and just shoot the place up,' FBI caller reportedly said

 In the Jan.
-5 tip received by the FBI on Nikolas Cruz, a female caller claimed that the 19-year-old school shooter was “so outraged” she feared he would “get into a school and just shoot the place up,” according to call transcripts viewed by The Wall Street Journal.
+5 tip received by the FBI on Nikolas Cruz, a female caller claimed that the 19-year-old school shooter was “so outraged” and she feared he would “get into a school and just shoot the place up,” according to call transcripts viewed by The Wall Street Journal.

 The call was placed by a person close to Cruz through the FBI’s Public Access Line (PAL) tip line last month to report concerns of his erratic behavior and disturbing social media posts.
 The bureau admitted to receiving the call from the unidentified woman.